soarsmu/BiasFinder/README.md

 This approach will fine-tune using `--fine_tune_data_1_dir`, then fine-tune again using `--fine_tune_data_2_dir`.
 The model then predict on 2 evaluation dataset inside folders `--eval_data_male_dir` and `--eval_data_female_dir`.
-The result of prediction will be output at `--output_dir`
+The result of prediction will be output at `--output_dir`.
+If the `--output_dir` is already exist, you must delete the folder first.

 #### Important Parameter